 This simple act of listening can make a huge difference – sometimes a life-saving one.
 Each year nearly 16,000 young people call the hotline and more than 30,000 attend our outreaches.
 Teens know they can trust TEEN LINE – and they do.

 TEEN LINE was formerly an affiliated program of the Cedars-Sinai Medical Center’s Department of Psychiatry since its inception.
-It is currently an affiliated program of Cedars-Sinai’s Department of Community Relations.
+It is currently a Healthy Communities Partner of Cedars-Sinai.

 TEEN LINE is recognized throughout California and nationally as a trusted resource about adolescents.
 TEEN LINE has been utilized as an expert by every Los Angeles area television news program – KABC, KCBS, KNBC, KCAL and KTTV News.
 Television appearances and radio interviews also include: The Today Show, Larry Elder Show, Michael Jackson KABC Radio, KNXT radio, Good Day L.A. on FOX, KTLA Morning News and many others.